DongsuLeeTech/DongsuLeeTech.github.io/index.md

   I am a graduate researcher at <a href="https://brainmil.wordpress.com/">**Brain and Machine Intelligence Lab (BMIL)**</a> (Prof. Minhae Kwon), **Soongsil Graduate School** in Seoul, South Korea.
-  My present research topic is a Reinforcement Learning algorithm inspired by Cognitive Neuroscience concept.
+  My present research topic is a Reinforcement Learning algorithm inspired by the Cognitive Neuroscience concept.

   I am currently interested in all fields of RL (e.g., Offline RL, Imitation Learning, Inverse RL, and so on), Federated learning, Cognitive science (or psychology), and Neuroscience.
 In detail, the decision-making system of autonomous